 Acute pesticide poisonings present with rapid onset of symptoms-such as those in the case above-stemming from exposures generally within the past several hours or days.
 Acute pesticide poisonings are the pesticide-related health effect that practitioners are most likely to recognize and treat.
-However, large numbers of acute pesticide poisonings each year go undiagnosed and unreported, according to pesticide researchers.1 The available reporting data indicate that each year between 2000 and 5000 individuals require hospitalization as a result of pesticide poisoning in the United States.2 Children under six years of age represent more than half of acute reported pesticide poisoning incidents, usually via accidental ingestion or dermal exposure.3 An estimated 10,000-20,000 farmworkers in the United States suffer from acute pesticide poisonings each year.4 In California the state's Pesticide Illness Surveillance Program reported nearly 4000 farmworker pesticide poisonings from 1991 to 1996.5
+However, large numbers of acute pesticide poisonings each year go undiagnosed and unreported, according to pesticide researchers.
+The available reporting data indicate that each year between 2000 and 5000 individuals require hospitalization as a result of pesticide poisoning in the United States.
+Children under six years of age represent more than half of acute reported pesticide poisoning incidents, usually via accidental ingestion or dermal exposure.
+An estimated 10,000-20,000 farmworkers in the United States suffer from acute pesticide poisonings each year.
+In California the state's Pesticide Illness Surveillance Program reported nearly 4000 farmworker pesticide poisonings from 1991 to 1996.

-Physicians should be aware of the pesticide poisoning reporting requirements under the California Health and Safety Code.6 The state Pesticide Illness Surveillance Program (PISP) requires that "any physician or surgeon who knows, or has reasonable cause to believe, that a patient is suffering from pesticide poisoning or any disease or condition caused by a pesticide shall promptly report that fact to the local health officer by telephone within 24 hours and by a copy of the report within seven days."
+Physicians should be aware of the pesticide poisoning reporting requirements under the California Health and Safety Code.
+The state Pesticide Illness Surveillance Program (PISP) requires that "any physician or surgeon who knows, or has reasonable cause to believe, that a patient is suffering from pesticide poisoning or any disease or condition caused by a pesticide shall promptly report that fact to the local health officer by telephone within 24 hours and by a copy of the report within seven days."
 Failure to report can result in civil penalties of up to \$250.
-County health officers must then report to county agricultural commissioners, who determine whether the cases are potentially related to pesticide illness records are useful for assessing the public health implications of pesticide use and the effectiveness of current regulations.
+County health officers must then report to county agricultural commissioners, who determine whether the cases are potentially related to pesticides.
+The state Department of Pesticide Regulation (DPR) administers the program.
+Pesticide illness records are useful for assessing the public health implications of pesticide use and the effectiveness of current regulations.
 DPR reports, however, that most pesticide illness data are obtained from workers compensation reports rather than through the PISP.

-Cureful diagnosis is critical.
+Careful diagnosis is critical.
 An EPA model screening protocol is included in the appendix of this resource kit.
-For a comprehensive guide to protocols for diagnosis, treatment, and follow-up of acute pesticide poisoning, refer to the U.S. EPA handbook on Recognition and Management of Pesticide Poisonings.8
+For a comprehensive guide to protocols for diagnosis, treatment, and follow-up of acute pesticide poisoning, refer to the U.S. EPA handbook on Recognition and Management of Pesticide Poisonings.

+Acute

+Organophosphate

+and n-methylCarbamate

+Toxicity

-Acute Organophosphate and n-methyl-Carbamate Toxicity Organophosphate and carbamate pesticides are among the most common causes of pesticide poisonings and hospitalizations in the United States.9
+Organophosphate and carbamate pesticides are among the most common causes of pesticide poisonings and hospitalizations in the United States."

 Organophosphate (OP) insecticides irreversibly deactivate the enzyme acetylcholinesterase, thereby destabilizing neurotransmission at synaptic junctions.
-This leads to overstimulation of both the sympathetic and parasympathetic nervous systems.^{10,11} Specific antidotes and therapeutic protocols are available for organophosphate and carbamate poisonings.
+This leads to overstimulation of both the sympathetic and parasympathetic nervous systems.
+(6.3) Specific antidotes and therapeutic protocols are available for organophosphate and carbamate poisonings.

 One of the most frequently used OP pesticides is chlorpyrifos (Dursban or Lorsban).
 It is widely used to kill insects in agriculture, as well as in home insect sprays and in dips to kill fleas.
-Other common OP insecticides include malathion, azinphos-methyl (Guthion), methyl parathion, diazinon, demeton, and phosmet.
-These pesticides are often used in agriculture, homes and gardens.
+Other common OP insecticides include malathion, azinphos-methyl (Guthion),